 At its meetings on 12 February 2016, the Council reached a Political agreement on the draft Regulation (5455/15).
 At its meeting on 21 April 2016, the Council adopted its Position at first reading which is fully in line with the compromise text on the Regulation agreed in the informal negotiations between the Council and the European Parliament.

-The Economic and Social Committee submitted an opinion on the Regulation in 2012 (OJ C 229, 31.7.2012, p.
-90).
+The Economic and Social Committee submitted an opinion on the Regulation in 2012 (12388/12).